Critical Mass by PhotoLucida 2025 Top 50

 I will disguise myself as you

 In our fantasyland, nothing is permanent.
 Everything shifts, transforms.
 Mother, witch, queen; daughter-girl, daughter-child, daughter-doll—each character blending into the next, caught in a constant state of transformation.
 There is no fixed point, only the shimmering transitions between them.
 And no end here, even a happy one.
+The darkness of the outer, unfriendly, foreign world gathers at the edges of each image, yet it cannot extinguish the light we create ourselves.

 "We are proud to present the Diploma Award to Mari Saxon, whose staged photography evokes a haunting visual narrative that oscillates between memory, performance, and inner myth.